ytian90/PitchDemo/README.md

 The UI of app is also simple, 2 viewControllers, the first one with 2 buttons (record and stop), and the second with 5 buttons (fast, slow, high pitch, low pitch, and stop).
 The app has been tested and working well.
+The pictures for the button are from Google Pictures.

+Environment: Xcode Version 6.4

 ![Alt text](https://github.com/ytian90/PitchDemo/blob/master/fig1.jpg?raw=true "Optional Record View")
 ![Alt text](https://github.com/ytian90/PitchDemo/blob/master/fig2.jpg?raw=true "Optional Play View")

-Environment: Xcode Version 6.4
+Copyright (c) 2015 Yu Tian.
+All rights reserved.